carbon-language/carbon-lang/docs/design/generics/terminology.md

 if there is some explicit statement saying so, for example by defining an [impl](#impls-implementations-of-interfaces).
 This allows "satisfies the interface" to have additional semantic meaning beyond what is directly checkable by the compiler.
-For example, knowing whether the "Draw" function means "render an image to the screen" or "take a card from the top of a deck of cards"; or that a `+` operator is commutative (and not, say, string concatenation).
+For example, knowing whether the `Draw` function means "render an image to the screen" or "take a card from the top of a deck of cards"; or that a `+` operator is commutative (and not, say, string concatenation).